Need the quick answer? Check out our FAQ on "How often to change the air filter".

-Sometimes we’re asked what is the number one thing that Austin area homeowner's can do to maintain their air conditioning and heating system between their seasonal tune-ups?
+Occassionally we’re asked what is the number one thing that Austin area homeowner's can do to maintain their air conditioning and heating system between their seasonal tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home's air quality.
-Did you know indoor air pollution is in the top five environmental health risks?
-It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not difficult for most Austin homeowners, but there are often two challenges to actually completing this job:
+Changing furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home's air quality.
+Research suggests that indoor air pollution is in the top five environmental health risks?
+We know it's the last thing on your mind, but this is really important stuff.
+Changing the air filters is not all that hard for most Austin homeowners, but there are usually two obstacles to actually completing this job:

 - Understanding just how often to swap out your furnace or air conditioner filter.